 Two of perhaps the most indulgent desserts collide lovingly in this insanely rich, fudgy, creamy cheesecake creation based on a constan at New York City’s famous Juniors deli.
 The dark chocolate brownies form both the foundation of the cheesecake as well as intermittent punctuation marks throughout the cheesecake batter.
 A swirl of dark chocolate at the very top only hits at the loveliness lurking beneath.–Renee Schettler Rossi

-Junior's Brownie Swirl Cheesecake Recipe
+Junior's Brownie Swirl Cheesecake

 - Quick Glance